History of Pomerania (1933–1945): East Pomeranian Offensive

 On February 14, the remnants of German Army Group Vistula ("Heeresgruppe Weichsel") had managed to set up a frontline roughly at the province's southern frontier, and launched a counterattack (Operation Solstice, "Sonnenwende") on February 15, that however stalled already on February 18.
 On February 24, the Second Belorussian Front launched the East Pomeranian Offensive and despite heavy resistance primarily in the Rummelsburg area took eastern Farther Pomerania until March 10.
-On March 1, the First Belorussian Front had launched an offensive from the Stargard and Märkisch Friedland area and succeeded in taking northwestern Farther Pomerania within five days.
-Cut off corps group Hans von Tettau retreated to Dievenow as a moving pocket until March 11.
+On March 1, the First Belorussian Front had launched an offensive from the Stargard and Märkisch Friedland (Mirosławiec) area and succeeded in taking northwestern Farther Pomerania within five days.
+Cut off corps group Hans von Tettau retreated to Dziwna as a moving pocket until March 11.
 Thus, German-held central Farther Pomerania was cut off, and taken after the Battle of Kolberg (March 4 to March 18).

 The fast advances of the Red Army during the East Pomeranian Offensive caught the civilian Farther Pomeranian population by surprise.
 The land route to the west was blocked since early March.
 Evacuation orders were issued not at all or much too late.
-The only way out of Farther Pomerania was via the ports of Stolpmünde, from which 18,300 were evacuated, Rügenwalde, from which 4,300 were evacuated, and Kolberg, which had been declared fortress and from which before the end of the Battle of Kolberg some 70,000 were evacuated.
+The only way out of Farther Pomerania was via the ports of Stolpmünde (Ustka), from which 18,300 were evacuated, Rügenwalde (Darłowo), from which 4,300 were evacuated, and Kolberg (Kołobrzeg), which had been declared fortress and from which before the end of the Battle of Kolberg some 70,000 were evacuated.
 Those left behind became victims of murder, war rape, and plunder.
 On March 6, the USAF bombed Swinemünde, where thousands of refugees were stranded, killing an estimated 25,000.